jameskelly33/Milestone-Project-4-LangSchool/README.md

         python3 manage.py loaddata db.json

-* The final step of setting upp the new databse is to create an if/else statement to use the Postgres databse if  the DATABASE_URL environment variable is available and if not use the default database.
+* The final step of setting up the new database is to create an if/else statement to use the Postgres database if  the DATABASE_URL environment variable is available and if not use the default database.

 ```
 if 'DATABASE_URL' in os.environ: